Certification - Becoming a broker

 I wish to receive my remuneration through my own business corporation?
 What shall I do?

-You must send us an Application for authorization to practise within a business corporation, along with all documents required and the applicable fees (see the List of administrative fees).
+You must send us an Application for authorization to practise within a business corporation, along with all documents required and the applicable fees (see the article Administrative and chargeable fees).

 To be authorized to operate within a business corporation, you must meet the following conditions: